bnmtthws/bnmtthws.github.io/_posts/2022-06-13-WhatBitMe.markdown

 categories: lab news
 ---

 Dan getting out the word about an exciting project in the lab, "What Bit Me?" that aims to add to our understanding of mosquito distributions across the Pacific Northwest.
-In exchange for your beat up mosquito carcasses, we will use genome sequencing and DNA barcoding to identiy them and add them to our database.
+In exchange for your beat up mosquito carcasses, we will use genome sequencing and DNA barcoding to identify them and add them to our database.

  To submit specimens, see details [here](/assets/pdf/whatbitme.pdf)